 For the crust

-Other gluten-free flours you can use in this recipe are rice flour and coconut flour.
+Other gluten-free flours you can use in this recipe are 1:1 gluten-free and coconut flour.
 They are both gluten-free and relatively easy to find in supermarkets and online.
 You can also use regular all-purpose flour or wholemeal flour(both are not gluten-free) to make it more wholesome.

 I mixed some ground almond in the crust on top of almond flour to give the crust more flavour and texture.
 Ground almond is processed in a food processor until they are crumbly but not quite floury, it still has crunchy texture and has more flavour and fragrant of almond than almond flour.
 Think about it this way, almond flour is the base to make firm crust and ground almond is to add extra crisp, texture and flavour.